rokosylu/LTRSPG-2004/README.markdown

 >NOTE:
->Your lab output may be different if the ECMP hashed R1 instead, output using R1 is omitted for brevity.
+>Your lab output may be different if the ECMP hashed to a different path, output using R1 is omitted for brevity.
 <br/><br/>

 # Scenario 8 - Configure Flex Algo & ODN for low latency